KaizenBuild/PersonalPortfolio/README.md

 # PersonalPortfolio
-current Portfolio will be presented here.
+Current Portfolio will be presented here.